w3f/Grants-Program/applications/new-order.md

 ```
 - order_id: Global order identifier for ticketing
 - pair_id: Pair where the order is placed in
+- owner: the owner of the Order request
 - price: Order price for showing info when called individually
 - amount: Requested amount for trade
+- order_type: BID or ASK
 ```

 Pair